SumoLogic/sumologic-documentation/docs/contribution/markdown-features.md

 ## Front Matter

-Markdown documents have metadata at the top called [Front Matter](https://jekyllrb.com/docs/front-matter/):
+Markdown documents have metadata at the top called [Front Matter](https://jekyllrb.com/docs/front-matter/).
+Every page should have an `id` used for sidebar navigation.
+The title of the page is the only H1 on the page.

 ```text title="my-doc.md"
 // highlight-start